Do you struggle with center time in your early child special education classroom? Does it feel like chaos just erupts at that time of day?

 Choosing Centers

-When students initially choose centers they are sitting at a whole group.
+When students initially choose centers, they sit in a group.
 Each student takes a turn using expressive language or AAC.
 I have an object symbol choice board and a large center fringe on my large core board (in addition to students’ individual systems) to indicate their first center choice.

 As centers become full, or maybe it just isn’t an option that day, I will cover that symbol with an X or remove it.
 Students can choose any center they want as long as it is open.
 They then take their center tag and put it on the corresponding center board.